eetuleppala/eetuleppala.github.io/pages/me.md

 permalink: /me
 ---

-# About me

 I'm Eetu, a Helsinki-based game and UI/UX designer.
-This is my portfolio and place to put my occasional scribbles about topics surrounding play, game dynamics and other such things.
-If you like what you've seen and would like to collaborate with me or even hire me, please contact me at [eetuleppala@gmail.com](mailto:eetuleppala@gmail.com).
+In these pages you can find some of my work as well as occasional notes on play, game design and other such topics.
+If you would like to collaborate with me or even hire me, please contact me at [eetuleppala@gmail.com](mailto:eetuleppala@gmail.com).

+<div class="blocklink"><a href=""> DOWNLOAD CV →</a></div>

 ![Alt text](../assets/img/headshot.png)